nus-cs2103/website-base/admin/overview-for-teachers.md

 ## Participation{.text-info}

-[Participation marks](participation.html) are awarded for actively participating in the module activities.
+[Participation marks](participation.html) are awarded for actively participating in the course activities.
 To reduce workload stress, students are given full participation marks if they meet a reasonably low bar of participation (e.g., earn at least half the participation points on offer, in at least 10 weeks).
 Almost all students are expected to earn full marks for this component.

 Students can track their own participation level using a participation dashboard.
 [Here](https://nus-cs2103-ay2122s2.github.io/dashboards//contents/participation.html) is an example (from a previous semester) -- click on the %%{{ icon_info }}%% near the student number to see the details of activities considered.